 Adding lead-generating CTAs to your blog that point to free content can also help generate leads.
 You can also create blog posts that discuss some of your lead-generating offers.
 Include a CTA and link to the company’s landing page on these blogs.

 8. Social Proof & Trust-Builders

-When a site visitor becomes a lead, he or she must give the company some sort of personal information – an email address, full name, or maybe even a phone number.
-Oftentimes, people don’t feel comfortable doing so unless they’ve established a level of trust with your company.
+When a site visitor becomes a lead, he or she must give the company some personal information – an email address, full name, or maybe even a phone number.
+Often, people don’t feel comfortable doing so unless they’ve established a level of trust with your company.
 Social proof items offer a way to establish credibility with site visitors.
 These items include: